ifish12/Spotify-to-Twitter/README.md

 SpotifyPoster for Mac
 ---

-This application simply copies the track name and other song info  from Spotify and pastes them into Twitter for Mac.
+This application simply copies the track name and other song info  from Spotify and pastes them into Tweetbot for Mac.

 License
 ---